 And don’t forget to stop by the Classic Duck, another inspiring destination for those who consider living well to be an art.
 You’ll find wonderfully curated and creatively showcased things you may not knew you needed until you were properly introduced.

 For example, have you heard of Think Outside, a company dedicated to innovative design using naturally sustainable and recycled materials?
 They have workshops around the globe utilizing the talent and workmanship of artists from Zimbabwe to Vietnam to, of course, the USA.
 Check out the incredibly cool ice chest/coolers fashioned out of repurposed 44-gallon oil drums — including a whimsical vintage hippie van design.

-And then of course there’s the Sonoma County company, Catstudio, offering pillows and dish towels featuring vintage travel maps of all the places you love, from Sonoma County to your favorite states.
+There’s also the Sonoma County-based Catstudio, which creates pillows and dish towels featuring vintage travel maps of Sonoma County and your favorite states.
 And finally, take a look at Uno de 50 handcrafted silver jewelry from Spain, perfectly styled to take you from the beach to boardroom without blinking an eye.

 Details: Montgomery Village Shopping Center is located just off Montgomery Drive and Farmer’s Lane at 911 Village Court in Santa Rosa.

 Written by Sonoma Insider Vicky Ness

 You Might Also Like